“You Are a Badass” is a self-help and motivational book written for a wide and general audience.

 Don’t let your family or friends stop you from going for what you want..

-To me it crossed the threshold when she talks about a client of hers who convinced herself she owned her dream house in Tuscany, Italy.
-Even though she barely had the money for the flight ticket.
+Her client convinced herself she owned her dream house in Tuscany, Italy.
+Even though she barely had the money for the flight ticket to Tuscany.
+And in the end, guess what happened?

 There is a lot of overlap with what has become mainstream self help literature these days, especially Tony Robbins.
 Things like “go for what you want”, “focus on the positives”, “give” and the “crab mentality“.